shanto-Rahman/FlakyLens/README.md

 ```shell
 bash rq4.sh
 ```
 This will print the precision, recall, and F1-score for each category.
-Exact outputs may vary depending on test types and perturbations, but the overall trend is consistent—perturbations typically reduce performance.
+The results will resemble FlakyLens_Categorization_PerProject-result/perturbation_result.csv.
+While exact outputs may vary based on test type and perturbation, the overall trend remains consistent—perturbations generally degrade performance.
 Estimated runtime: ~5 minutes.